mhawksey/Cloud-Functions-for-Firebase-in-Google-Apps-Script/README.md

 ## Summary

 Congratulations you've just deployed and used your first Cloud Function for Firebase.
 This is a basic example to get you started with Cloud Functions for Firebase and there are a number of enhancements to this example you might want to use if using cloud functions in your Google Apps Script projects.
-For example, ...
+For example,  there are a number of improvements upi could make in error handling.
+It should also be noted that currently there is no way to restrict execution of a cloud function by for example domain whitelisting.
+It is possible to include your own authentication or passkey access within your cloud function remembering that with reject access a small amount of resource allowance will be used.
+As Firebase provides an authentication service you might want to look at this as an option.
+If using a cloud function within a add-on or webapp you might find [this example code](https://github.com/firebase/functions-samples/tree/master/authorized-https-endpoint) useful.